 Don’t discount the health of the tiny bit of gum tissue between your teeth.
 Although they’re small, they help to protect the roots of your teeth from exposure, bacteria and the effect of food between your teeth.
 Here are some of the signs that they’re in good shape:

 - Healthy pigmentation.
-Healthy gums will exhibit a coral pink color.
+Healthy gums will exhibit a coral pink colour.
 Gums that are dark red or bleed frequently between the teeth can be a sign of gingivitis and unhealthy gums.

 - Triangular shape.
 Another sign of receding gums is the shape of the papilla between your teeth.
 When healthy, there should be a small triangle of tissue between each set of teeth.
 Papilla should also be equivalent to the size of the teeth they are next to, with molars having large papilla and canines having small papilla.

 - Pain- and blood-free.
-When the papilla are unhealthy, they might be tender, have a bulbous appearance, or bleed.
-The University of Maryland Medical Center warns that this is a sign of periodontal disease and should be addressed by your dentist.
+When the papilla is unhealthy, they might be tender, have a bulbous appearance, or bleed.
+This may be a sign of periodontal disease and should be addressed by your dentist.

 If you notice that the gums between your teeth aren’t as healthy as they should be, you should start taking better care of them right away.
-Naturally, good oral hygiene habits are the first defense in keeping your interdental papilla healthy and better able to do their job in protecting your teeth.
-Brushing twice daily is key.
-You may want to use a soft-bristled toothbrush for sensitive or swollen gums.
+Naturally, good oral hygiene habits are the first defence in keeping your interdental papilla healthy and better able to do their job in protecting your teeth.